Robust Crop Planning under Uncertainty: Aligning Economic Optimality with Agronomic Sustainability: Proposed Method

 \subsection{Problem Formulation}

-The planning problem addressed in this study concerns the design of multi-year crop allocation strategies over a heterogeneous agricultural landscape under temporal dependencies and uncertain production conditions.
-The planner must determine feasible crop sequences for each land unit that satisfy spatial suitability, agronomic rotation requirements, and interaction-related compatibility among crops, while maintaining stable economic performance in the presence of fluctuating yields, prices, and costs.
-This formulation treats crop planning as a long-horizon decision process shaped simultaneously by spatial variability, seasonal state transitions, and multi-source uncertainty, thereby motivating a structured framework capable of capturing these interacting dimensions in a unified manner.
+This study addresses the design of multi-year crop allocation strategies over a heterogeneous agricultural landscape under temporal dependencies and uncertainty.
+The planner must determine feasible crop sequences for each land unit that satisfy spatial suitability, rotation requirements, and crop compatibility, while maintaining stable economic performance under fluctuating yields, prices, and costs.
+This frames crop planning as a long-horizon decision process shaped by spatial variability, seasonal transitions, and multi-source uncertainty, motivating a unified framework to capture these interacting dimensions.